 Are students enrolled in a post-baccalaureate certificate program eligible for graduate assistantships and student loans?

 Students enrolled solely in a post-baccalaureate certificate program are not eligible for graduate assistantships.
 However, if enrolled in a certificate program simultaneously with a degree program, graduate assistantships are an option.
 (Students accepted into degree programs on a probationary status are not eligible for graduate assistantships while on probation.)

-Students enrolled solely in a post-baccalaureate certificate program are eligible for federal financial aid but it only covers courses that are required for the certificate.
+Students enrolled solely in a post-baccalaureate certificate program that is 18 s.h. or longer are eligible for federal financial aid but it only covers courses that are required for the certificate.
 Since most certificate programs require very few hours, students should be very careful to make sure they will be enrolled in enough hours to be eligible for financial aid (6 hours for part-time aid and 9 hours for full-time aid).
 Many students find they do not have enough hours for financial aid their last term.

 What are the admission requirements for the post-baccalaureate certificate programs?

 Applicants must hold a bachelor’s degree from an institution that is accredited by the appropriate regional accrediting agency with an overall GPA of 2.75 or last two years’ GPA of 3.0.
 Some certificates may have additional admission requirements or prerequisites and may require a higher admission GPA.
 If you do not meet the GPA admission criteria, at the department’s discretion, you may be considered for probationary acceptance.

 Applicants applying to a post-baccalaureate certificate must submit an official transcript from each college or university attended.
 The School of Graduate Studies calculates your cumulative undergraduate GPA based on all hours attempted.